"""pmrf.model

 --------

-Base class representing a computable RF network, referred to in
+This base class is used to represent any computable RF network, referred to in

 **ParamRF** as a "Model".
 This class is abstract and should not be